esmero/archipelago-documentation/docs/iiif_mediated_formatters_overview.md

     - Number of 3D Models: "1"
     - Maximum size: 100% x 720 pixels

+!!! note "Filename Requirements for 3D Model Assets"

+    In order for Archipelago to know to pair the main .obj and coressponding .mtl file, the files need to have the same base filename prefix.

+    For example, "Dish with Sailing-ship Design.obj" and "Dish with Sailing-ship Design.mtl" -- as shown in the "Model with Sailing Ship Design" demo object found in Archipelago's provided AMI Demo Set: https://github.com/esmero/archipelago-deployment/blob/1.7.0/d8content/ami_set_entity_01.csv

 ## Strawberry Field Panorama Formatter using Pannellum * and IIIF

 This formatter displays media using the [Pannellum](https://github.com/mpetroff/pannellum) open source panorama viewer for the web.